hubba368/hubba368.github.io/UniAI.md

 {% include pageButton.html buttonName="View On Github" url="https://github.com/hubba368/GameBehaviour-SuperFlySprayer" %}

-For my final year module 'Game Behaviour', we were tasked with implementing physics and AI components within a game setting.
+For my undergraduate final year module 'Game Behaviour', we were tasked with implementing physics and AI components within a game setting.
 With this in mind, I created the game 'Super Fly Sprayer', a horde mode style game that was influenced by Super Smash Bros.
 The game features 2D Rigidbody physics along with AABB collision, and a robust A* pathfinding solution for the NPCs of the game.

 We were tasked with implementing our systems to be independent of existing engine systems.
 As I was using Unity, this meant I had to create my own Rigidbody and Pathfinding classes.
 We did not however have to implement our own frame updating function.